Dynamic random graphs with vertex removal: Theorem : setting up the framework

 \section{Theorem~\ref{thrm:LWC intro}: setting up the framework}

-To start this section, we introduce some important notations.
-For any non-negative integer $r$, any graph $G$ and any vertex $v$ in $G$, we denote by $\partial B_r(G, v)$ the set of vertices at graph distance exactly $r$ from $v$ in $G$, that is, $\partial B_r(G, v) = B_r(G, v)\setminus B_{r-1}(G, v)$.
-Note that $v$ will often be the root in some rooted graph.
-Also, some graphs in this paper will be naturally defined as rooted, in which case we often omit the root from the notation.
-Recall that for a random variable $X$, we denote by $\cL(X)$ the distribution of $X$.
+To start this section, we introduce some important notation.
+For any non-negative integer $r$, any graph $G$ and any vertex $v$ in $G$, we let $\partial B_r(G, v)$ denote the set of vertices at graph distance exactly $r$ from $v$ in $G$, that is, $\partial B_r(G, v) := V(B_r(G, v)\setminus B_{r-1}(G, v))$.
+We recall that some graphs in this paper are naturally defined as rooted but we often omit the root from the notation for simplicity.
+Also, recall that, for a random variable $X$, we let $\mathfrak{L}(X)$ denote the distribution of $X$.

 \paragraph{The exploration process.} Recall the definition of the DRGVR model $G_n$ and the Binomial birth-death tree $\cT$ in Definitions~\ref{def:drgvr} and~\ref{def:wll}, respectively.
-To prove the local weak convergence of $G_n$ to $\cT$, we couple the neighbourhood of the root 0 in $\cT$ and the neighbourhood of a vertex $k_0$ in $G_n$ chosen uniformly at random.
-More precisely, we couple the breadth-first search (BFS) exploration of the neighbourhood of $k_0$ in $G_n$ with the iterative construction of $\cT$, starting from the root vertex $0$.
-In this section we provide some notation for this BFS exploration.
+To prove the local convergence \lyu{in distribution} of $G_n$ to $\cT$, we couple the neighbourhoods of the root 0 in $\cT$ and the neighbourhoods of a vertex $k_0$ in $G_n$ chosen uniformly at random.
+More precisely, we couple the breadth-first search (BFS) exploration \lyu{from the vertex} $k_0$ in $G_n$ with the iterative construction of $\cT$ starting from the root vertex $0$.
+In this section, we provide some notation for this BFS exploration.